Hi-top fade

 Hi-top fade is a haircut where hair on the sides is cut off or kept very short while hair on the top of the head is grown long.

-The hi-top was a trend symbolising the golden age of hip hop and urban contemporary music during the 1980s and the early 1990s.
-It was common among young black people between 1986 and 1993 and to a lesser extent in the mid–1990s (1994–1996).
+The hi-top was a trend during the golden age of hip hop and urban contemporary music of the 1980s and the early 1990s.
+It was common among young Black American males between 1986 and 1993 and to a lesser extent in the mid–1990s (1994–1996).

-The hi-top fade is commonly called a crew cut, due to the great likeness of the two styles.
-In fact, the hi-top fade could qualify as a variation on the flattop.

 Origin

-In 1980 Grace Jones and then boyfriend Jean-Paul Goude collaborated on the cover and artwork for Warm Leatherette.
+In 1980, Grace Jones and then boyfriend Jean-Paul Goude collaborated on the cover and artwork for Warm Leatherette.
 It featured her signature flattop/hi-top hair.

 In the hip hop community throughout the mid-1980s, young African Americans leaned towards Jheri curls or simple haircuts without tapers or fades of any sort.
 In 1986, rappers like Schoolly D and Doug E. Fresh had the first, somewhat developed, styles of the hi-top fade in hip hop.
 However, their hairstyles lacked the geometric precision that characterized the more modern hi-top fade styles.

 In the hip-hop community, one of the first public appearances of the more modern hi-top fade hairstyles was in the "Tramp" video by Salt-N-Pepa, released early in 1987.
 In this video, the dancers could be seen with this hairstyle.
 They can be also seen dancing in a new jack swing style form based on their wardrobe and choreography, which was not seen in other hip hop and R&B videos at the time.

-In the mid- to late 1980s the haircut was often credited to Larry Blackmon the lead singer of the band Cameo.
+In the mid- to late 1980s, the haircut was often credited to Larry Blackmon and Rory Wake the lead singers of the band Cameo.
 Blackmon had a hairstyle in the mid 1980s that was the forerunner to the hi-top Fade, with the tall square flat top but with slightly longer sides and back.
 There are numerous examples of rappers referring to the hairstyle as a "cameo cut" between 1987 and 1990, the most notable being in the Ultramagnetic MCs song "Give The Drummer Some" from 1988 where Ced Gee, who had a hi-top fade at the time, says "... 'cause I'm a real pro, with a cameo, and not an afro".